Discover Major Findings Relating to Smoking in Wales

 Summary IV

-Roughly 1 in 4 smokers believe e-cigarettes are more harmful than cigarettes and a similar proportion believe they are less harmful.
+Roughly 1 in 4 smokers believe vapes are more harmful than cigarettes and around 1 in 3 believe they are equally harmful